Can you run multiple sole trader businesses at the same time?

 • Bookkeeping – keep income and costs for each trade in their own ledger so you can see what is happening in each business.

-• Bank accounts – not a legal requirement, but using different accounts makes life easier.
+• Bank accounts – using different accounts makes life easier, even if there’s no legal requirement to do so.
 See our guide to having multiple business bank accounts as a sole trader.

 • Software – most accounting tools let you tag transactions by project or business line, so there is a clear distinction between your different businesses when it comes to tax time.

 • Records – you have a responsibility to maintain accurate records.
-See HMRC’s guidance on keeping business records if you are self-employed.
+Read more in HMRC’s guidance on keeping business records if you are self-employed.

 Other things to watch